 - Pillows, blankets and chairs to mark the edges of the course

 For older children, to add more intrigue and challenge during the obstacle course, you could have them perform some sort of activity such as a puzzle or block structure after completing each obstacle.
 Since this was my daughter’s first obstacle course, and she is only 16 months, I kept it very simple.

 Set up your course

-Demonstrate to your child what they are supposed to do by going through the obstacle course yourself
+Demonstrate to your child what they are supposed to do by going through the obstacle course yourself.
+Have fun with it!

 On your mark, get set, GO!